How Much Sauerkraut Should I Eat Daily

 Salt Content in Sauerkraut

-Sauerkraut is known to be high in salt, therefore, if you want to avoid to much sodium I recommend giving the sauerkraut a quick rinse before eating it.
-This will remove some of the salt and even a little of the beneficial probiotics, but not all of it.
+Sauerkraut is known to be high in salt.
+Therefore, if you want to avoid too much sodium, I recommend giving the sauerkraut a quick rinse before eating it.
+This will remove some of the salt and some beneficial probiotics, but not all of it.

 And like always, it is best to consult your doctor before changing your diet.

-Sauerkraut is gluten-free and vegan, as well as containing all the health benefits we’ve explored today.
+Sauerkraut is gluten-free and vegan and contains all the health benefits we’ve explored today.
 Suppose you’re looking for similar fermentations to sauerkraut.
-Why not consider the sour cabbage from Romania, Brevard from northern Italy, or Curtido from El Salvador and of course, if you’re ever in Germany, be sure to try their Sauerkraut as Sauerkraut is one of Germany’s national dishes!
+Why not consider the sour cabbage from Romania, Brevard from northern Italy, or Curtido from El Salvador, of course.
+If you’re ever in Germany, try their sauerkraut, as sauerkraut is one of Germany’s national dishes!

-We’ve also have some further Sauerkraut information on Fermenters Kitchen, including the best sauerkraut to buy containing the probiotics and a simple sauerkraut recipe for you to try.
+We also have some further Sauerkraut information on Fermenters Kitchen, including the best sauerkraut to buy with probiotics and a simple sauerkraut recipe for you to try.